-This workshop is an opportunity for dancers to experience Contemporary Dance forms, learn about choreography, dance composition, body conditioning, and explore repertory material from Ali Kenner Brodsky & co’s work.
+This workshop is an opportunity for dancers to experience Contemporary Dance forms, dance composition, body conditioning, and explore repertory material from Ali Kenner Brodsky & Co’s work.
 Great for dance students, dance lovers, and curious movers alike who wish to immerse themselves into a daily dance practice with local, professional dance artists, and learn about their creative process.
 The workshop will culminate with a short showing of student work.

 Meghan Carmichael is a dance artist based on Cape Cod.
 She began her dance studies on the Cape and throughout New England, and received her BFA in Contemporary Dance from the University of North Carolina School of the Arts in 2012.
 Her professional development continued at Impulstanz International Dance Festival in Austria, Bates Dance Festival (BDF), Gibney Dance, and with the Cunningham Trust, Limon Company, and AXIS Dance Company.
 Her career has brought her to Europe, New York City, Boston, Providence, and California.
 She is currently a company member with Ali Kenner Brodsky & co.